 The federal earned income tax credit is designed to provide economic relief to lower-earning Americans.
 To qualify for this credit, you must have earned income and meet adjusted gross income limits that depend on your filing status and number of dependent children you claim.

 How to file your Michigan state tax return

-- You can file your Michigan state tax return online by using a paid tax professional or one of the software vendors listed on the Michigan Department of Treasury’s website, including Credit Karma Tax®, which is always free.
+- You can file your Michigan state tax return online by using a paid tax professional or one of the software vendors listed on the Michigan Department of Treasury’s website.
 Some providers may charge fees, so review terms, conditions and costs before choosing an e-file provider.

 - You can mail a paper return.
 Download tax forms — including the MI-1040 — from the Department of Treasury website.

 Mailing your paper return and relevant tax forms:

 - If you have a refund, credit or zero returns, mail your return to Michigan Department of Treasury, Lansing, MI 48956.